Summary

 Immigration

-Carl supports the Trump wall on the U.S.–Mexico border, saying, “Jerry will stand with Trump, build the wall and end handouts for lawbreaking illegals.”[17]
+In a 2020 television campaign advertisement, Carl said he would “stand with Trump, build the wall and end handouts for lawbreaking illegals.”[35]

 Gun control

-Carl has said, “As a conservative, I’ll stop liberals from destroying the Second Amendment.”[17]
-The National Rifle Association‘s Political Victory Fund endorsed him in 2020, claiming that he supports right to carry legislation.[19]
+Carl has said, “As a conservative, I’ll stop liberals from destroying the Second Amendment.”[35]
+In 2020, the NRA Political Victory Fund graded Carl “AQ” and endorsed him.[41][42]
+He was given an “A” grade and endorsed in 2022.[43]

 Impeachment of Donald Trump